hmduc1603/smooth_bloc/README.md

   }
 ```

-Additionally, you can make use of `eventSubject` to fire any customized event class (extended from `BaseEvent`), and the View can listen to it!.
+Additionally, you can make use of `eventStreamController` to fire any customized event class (extended from `BaseEvent`), and the View can listen to it!.

 For example, if you want to create an event that trigger view to navigate to another view.